 Ross-Smith has participated in exhibitions and residencies across Scotland and internationally, and has received grants and awards from Shetland Arts and Creative Scotland.
 She works closely with rural arts organisations such as Scottish Sculpture Workshop, and co-founded and runs Visual Artist Unit, an artist-led organisation based in Glasgow that supports emerging artists across Scotland.
 Ross-Smith currently lectures at University of the Highlands and Islands, Shetland College.

 Jane Walker (b.
-St. John’s NL) is an artist and researcher based in Bonavista, NL.
-She holds a BFA in Visual Arts from Memorial University (2015) and a Masters of Research with Distinction from The Glasgow School of Art (2016).
+St. John’s, NL) is an artist and researcher based in Bonavista, NL.
+She holds a BFA in Visual Arts from Memorial University (2015) and a Masters of Research in Creative Practices from The Glasgow School of Art (2016).
 Within her practice, Walker investigates place-based knowledge(s) and languages.
 Her rug hooking work engages traditional skills, materiality, site-specificity, and emotional labour in relation to textile practices in northern island and rural regions.
 Her research focuses on contemporary art access and engagement in rural areas of Scotland and Newfoundland.

-Walker has presented her work and lead workshops in Callan, Ireland, and on the Isle of Eigg, UK.
-She has participated in exhibitions in the UK, Ireland, and Canada.
-Upcoming exhibitions of her work include islandness, a collaborative project that bridges Newfoundland and the Shetland Islands through dialogues about art, islandness, and contemporary rurality (Eastern Edge Gallery, St. John’s NL) and Main Lands and Long Winters (The Rooms Provincial Art Gallery, St. John’s NL).
+Walker has participated in exhibitions and lead workshops in the UK, Ireland, and Canada.
+Upcoming exhibitions of her work include islandness, a collaborative project that bridges Newfoundland and the Shetland Islands through dialogues about art, islandness, and contemporary rurality, September 16 – October 11 (Eastern Edge Gallery, St. John’s NL) and her first solo exhibition Main Lands and Long Winters, September 24 – January 7 (The Rooms Provincial Art Gallery, St. John’s NL)